Christoph Probst: Capture, trial and execution

 On 22 February 1943, Probst, Sophie Scholl, and Hans Scholl were put to a trial before Judge Roland Freisler.
 The latter was known as the "Hanging judge" as about 90% of his trials ended in death sentences.
 At the conclusion of a trial lasting two hours, the accused were sentenced to death.
 They were originally scheduled to be executed by hanging in public, but the prison officials were worried that they would be made into political martyrs if their execution was public.
 Because of this, it was decided they would be guillotined.
-Shortly before his death, Christoph asked to be baptized into the Catholic faith.
-He was baptized a few minutes before his death.
+Shortly before his death, Christoph asked to be received into the Catholic Church, and was baptised a few minutes before his death.
 They were all beheaded by guillotine by executioner Johann Reichhart in Munich's Stadelheim Prison.
-Sophie was executed at 5 pm, while Hans was executed at 5:02 pm and Christoph was executed at 5:05 pm.
+Sophie was executed at 5:00 pm, while Hans was executed at 5:02 pm and Christoph was executed at 5:05 pm.
 The execution was supervised by Walter Roemer, the enforcement chief of the Munich district court.
 Prison officials were impressed by the condemned prisoners' bravery, and let them smoke cigarettes together before they were executed.

 Probst's wife Herta was ill with childbed fever at the time.
 She was not informed of his capture, as the hospital nurses did not wish to alarm her.
 Herta helped write a petition for clemency the same day he was executed.